Children of the Corn (2009 film): Plot

-In a post-credits scene, the cult returns to the cornfields at night.
-Malachai talks to his pregnant girlfriend Ruth about entering the cornfields.
+In a post-credit scene, the cult returns to the cornfields at night.
+Malachai talks to his pregnant girlfriend, Ruth, about entering the cornfields.
 Ruth has her doubts and has a vision of herself setting the cornfields on fire.
-She tearfully says goodbye to Malachai as he and the other 18-year-old cult members walk into the cornfields and perish to He Who Walks Behind The Rows.
-As they disappear into the corn, Isaac silently glares at Ruth, a hint that he knows her thoughts of burning the corn.
+She tearfully says goodbye to Malachai as he and the other of-age cult members walk into the cornfields and perish to He Who Walks Behind The Rows.
+Isaac silently glares at Ruth, a hint that he knows her thoughts of burning the corn.